geeklady2/ICT128-gitpod-setup/README.md

 # ICT182-gitpod-setup

-This file is intended for Universit of Calgary continuing Eduction course ICT 128.
+This file is intended for University of Calgary continuing Eduction course ICT 128i.

 This repository is intended to be set up with gitpod where a MySQL database will be created with no data